PortsMaster/PortMaster-New/ports/ofmiceandmoggies/README.md

 Requires the Windows version: `Of Mice and Moggies.zip` -- *Sep 14, 2021*

+**Note:**

+- The UI/buttons are tiny on small-to-medium screens, but it should be easy enough to navigate and play despite this (it requires minimal navigation to get playing, and this won't affect gameplay)
-Note that Community Level downloads are functional.
-But the (level) Editor requires a mouse (and there's no cursor either) -- instead, you can create levels on your PC and copy them over.
+- Community Level downloads are functional
+- The (level) Editor requires a mouse (and there's no cursor either) -- instead, you can create levels on your PC and copy them over

 ## Controls